 Receiving the compassionate and empathetic endowment of another offers validation to the person sharing, enabling the person to feel understood, heard, and valued.
 It is difficult to walk with someone in their pain—to really be there.
 There is often nothing to do but cry, hold hands, or just sit with them as you both grieve the loss.
 There are often no words that help.
 Compassion is sometimes just being with.
 The goal of Compassion is not to take away the pain but to walk with the person through the pain.
 It’s a courageous act, to allow what is, to be exactly what it is.

-4. Judgement can slip into our thinking so easy and hinder our ability to see clearly.
-Judgement often feels like fact rather than a story we are telling ourselves.
-So often these stories are unconscious, so they feel like part of who we are.
+Judgement can slip into our thinking so easy and hinder our ability to see clearly.
+Judgements often feel like fact rather than a story we are telling ourselves.
+So often these stories are unconscious, so they just feel like part of who we are.
 Sometimes these stories are passed down for generations and we never question the validity; we just buy into this so-called truth.
 Often these stories become outdated or no longer serve us; it takes courage to question them and see a larger perspective.
-Judgement keeps us small; and is usually based in fear.
-Judgement is a grave hindrance to compassion because when we judge we make other human beings into objects.
-Their needs, desires, and dreams become less important or less righteous than our own.
+Judgements keep us small; they are usually based in fear.
+And they are a grave hinderance to compassion because with judgements we make other human beings into objects.
+Their needs, desires, and dreams become less important or less worthy than our own.

 A few very helpful self-awareness questions to open-up our perception when we find ourselves in a state of judgment:

 5. Reactivity or up regulated emotions can blind us from the choice to act with compassion.
-There is no doubt that we will all feel triggered and upregulated throughout our lives.
+There is no doubt that we will all feel triggered and upregulated at times, throughout our lives.
 As we practice mindfulness and self-awareness, we notice the clues our bodies give that tell us things aren’t quite right.
 Giving us the awareness that a change needs to take place soon, if we do not tend to the cues our body gives, we may become overwhelmed with emotion.
 As we practice mindfulness and self-awareness, we are also developing tools that give us space between the zing of the upregulated emotion and the choice to react or not.
-According to the latest research, the chemical reaction of anger coursing through our body is said to take 90 second from its trigger point to run its course through our body.
+The chemical reaction of anger that happens in our brain and body take 90 second from its trigger point to run its course.
 After 90 seconds it’s the stories we tell ourselves that keep it alive or not.
 Mindfulness and self-awareness are tools that help to redirect the misguided stories and find more effective and resilient solutions to our triggers and challenges.

 When we listen to our body, we are tending our needs, practicing self-compassion—when we ignore our body or do not have the awareness to know what we need, trouble arises, and it usually seems like it comes out of nowhere.
-Yet the trouble has been brewing in the unconscious for some time—its lack of awareness that makes it seem explosive and new.
+Yet the trouble has been brewing in the unconscious for some time—its the lack of awareness that makes it seem explosive and like it came out of nowhere.
 When we practice self-awareness, we become more conscious of what is brewing in the depths of our being.